There’s no doubt about it; a click track for drums is the marmite of the drumming world; you either love it or HATE it.

 Tip 2: Play to a Backing Track with a Click

-Playing to a backing track with a click is perhaps the simplest way to improve your playing.
+Playing to a backing track with a click in your in ear monitors is perhaps the simplest way to improve your playing.
 It’s important when doing this to focus on the click and not the instruments.

 In theory, the instruments in the backing track should be in time to the click, however, as a drummer the click should always be your time-keeping reference.